siberianfox/tinygwiki/Troubleshooting.md

 **DIAGNOSIS**: This is usually a failure in the serial communications to the board, where the Gcode commands are getting garbled.
 One of the following things is probably happening:

+1. Flow control is not configured correctly at the board and the host.
+Set either XON/XOFF or RTS/CTS using the $ex command, and make sure the host is configured the same.
+Not that some hosts do not perform flow control properly
 1. On OSX 10.9 and above the native USB drivers are being used instead of the FTDI drivers.
 OSX has been known to revert to the native drivers in a major upgrade.
-See [here]() for remedy.
+See [here](/Connecting-TinyG#install-ftdi-drivers) for remedy.
 1. The serial buffer is being overwritten because the host is not performing adequate flow control
-1. $ configuration commands are being sent while the tool is in motion or are being sent too rapidly.
+1. $ configuration commands are being sent while the tool is in motion or are being sent too rapidly

 Are you using Coolterm to send files?
 Are you using Xon/Xoff mode?
 It is enabled in both Coolterm and on TinyG ($ex)?